keithalewis/math/lmoment.md

 Everything there is to know about a random variable $X$ is determined by the probability it is less than or equal to a given value $x$.
 Its _cumulative distribution function_ is $F(x) = P(X\le x)$.
+Two random variables have the same _law_ if they have the same cdf.
 Every cdf is non-decreasing, right-continuous, has left limits, tends to 0 as $x$ goes to $-\infty$ and tends to 1 as $x$ goes to $+\infty$.
 Every such function defines a cdf of a random variable.